A recently retired senior couple shares a loving moment together on a grassy lawn in their new neighborhood in Toronto, Canada.

 Due to the different policies that were implemented during the oil and recession-related crises of the 1970s and 1980s, Denver was able to achieve rapid development, while Calgary was struggling to keep up, however.
 Despite its growing population, Calgary's GDP is about one-third that of Denver's.

-The cost of living in Calgary is 24 percent less expensive than Denver, with the average cost of living totalling to over $2,600 per month for one person in Denver versus around $2,000 in Calgary.
+The cost of living in Calgary is 24 percent less expensive than Denver, with the average cost of living totaling just under $2,800 per month for one person in Denver versus around $2,100 in Calgary.

 Seattle vs. Vancouver

-Situated in the Pacific Northwest between the Pacific Ocean and the mountains, the Canadian city of Vancouver and the American city of Seattle have quite the fair share of similarities.
-Aside from the rainy weather, you have access to some beautiful beaches when you live in either of these cities — like English Bay Beach in Vancouver or Golden Gardens Park near Seattle.
+Situated in the Pacific Northwest between the Pacific Ocean and the mountains, the Canadian city of Vancouver and the American city of Seattle have quite their fair share of similarities.
+Aside from the rainy weather, you have access to some beautiful beaches when you live in either of these cities — like English Bay Beach in Vancouver or Golden Gardens Park in Seattle.

 Vancouver and Seattle are also known for their markets, where you can find a variety of fresh and baked goods.
 Vancouver’s Granville Island Public Market has a beautiful location right near the water, and Seattle’s Pike Place Market has over 220 shops and restaurants!